konfiger/konfiger.github.io/README.md

 In Konfiger the key value pair is stored in `Array[]` type, all search updating and removal is done on the `konfigerObjects` in the class.
 The string sent as first parameter if parsed into valid key value using the separator and delimiter fields.
 The `toString` method also parse the `keyValueObjects` content into a valid string with regards to the separator and delimeter.
 The value is properly escaped and unescaped.

-The `open` function reloads the file from disk to update the `Konfiger` if changes is written to the file in another program, if the file does not exist `FileNotSpecified` exception is thrown if `errTolerance` is set to false.
+The `reload` function reloads the file from disk to update the `Konfiger` if changes is written to the file in another program, if the file does not exist `FileNotSpecified` exception is thrown if `errTolerance` is set to false.
 The `save` function write the current `Konfiger` to the file, if the file does not exist is is created if it can.
 If no file is specified on init everything is written in memory and is disposed on app exit.

 ## Contributing